Walter Mosley: Career

 Former literature professor Harold Heft argued for Mosley's inclusion in the literary canon of Jewish-American writers.
-In Moment magazine, Johanna Neuman writes that black literary circles questioned whether Mosley should be considered a "black author".
+In Moment magazine, Johanna Neuman writes that Black literary circles questioned whether Mosley should be considered a "Black author".
 Mosley has said that he prefers to be called a novelist.
-He explains his desire to write about "black male heroes", saying "hardly anybody in America has written about black male heroes.
+He explained his desire to write about "black male heroes", saying "hardly anybody in America has written about black male heroes.
 There are black male protagonists and black male supporting characters, but nobody else writes about black male heroes."